FordMontego/MySpreadsheets/README.md

 Over they years I have created loads of spreadsheets to perform tasks.
 The idea for this is that I can control these templates (with sample Data) through GIT.

+budget plan-track.xlsx	Plan money for budget control.
+Calculating supplier charges
+						and participant payments.

 Callout Checker.xlsx	Track callout and holiday bookings and compare to payslips

 Checklist.xls		Create checklists for approprite code progression

 Log.xls				Track work performed. add a line with time and fill in details.
 					Manually maintain half day totals

 Run Tracker.xlsm	Enter number of each lap and duration of each period of running and walking.
 					Shows distance, total duration and speed along with a small analysis.

 Server reboot		Times.xlsm From formatted cron display suitability for server reboot for periods
 					throughout the week

 sudoku.xls			Sudoku solving assistant

 Task Track.xls		Track progress of projects.
 Identifiying percentant of work outstanding across
 					all active projects.
 Keeping historic data too.

 timesheet check.xls	Verify time allocated to WBS codes for a week to confirm bookings are correct

 ToDo.xls			ToDo list.
 Sequence controlled by a combination of the urgency, priority and
 					the time between now() and due date